America 250

 Snap the Past!
 Selfie Hunt

-This family-friendly scavenger hunt takes you to fascinating places throughout Shores & Islands Ohio where history happened—your mission is to solve the clues, visit each site, and snap a selfie to prove you were there.
-Then stop by one of our Welcome Centers for a prize!
+Explore fascinating places across Shores & Islands Ohio where history happened.
+Solve the clues, visit each site, and snap a selfie to show you were there.
+Share your photos with #snapthepast so others can follow along.
+Complete 12 locations to be eligible for a prize, then stop by one of the Welcome Centers to claim it.

 US Route 250 Trail